 Equiton Partners is entitled to appoint up to four (4) Trustees (each referred to as an "Equiton Partners Appointee"), provided that following such appointments, a majority of the Trustees are "independent" trustees (as defined in National Instrument 81-107 - Independent Review Committee for Investment Funds ("NI 81-107") (the "Independent Trustees").
 Pursuant to NI 81-107, an "independent" trustee is one who has no direct or indirect material relationship with the Issuer which could, in the view of the board of trustees, reasonably interfere with a trustee's independent judgement.
 Trustees (other than the Equiton Partners Appointees) are elected at a special meeting of the Voting Unitholders or in the absence of a special meeting of Voting Unitholders, appointed by the remaining Trustees.
 Certain decisions respecting the affairs of the Issuer must be made by unanimous consent of the Independent Trustees of which there must be more than one.
-The Declaration of Trust provides that the Trustees may appoint a finance committee (the "Finance Committee") and additional committees (the "Additional Committees"), and the majority of the members of each such committee must be Independent Trustees.
+The Declaration of Trust provides that the Trustees may appoint a finance committee (the "Finance Committee") and additional committee must be Independent Trustees.